StephenJ2020/CI-MS1-IrishSpiritTours/README.md

 ## Functional Specification

 ### Current feature requirements:
-* Fully responsive website that will automatically adapt for for desktop, tablet and mobile devices.
+* Fully responsive website that will automatically adapt for desktop, tablet and mobile devices.
 * A navigation bar that will be fixed to the top of the screen so that it is always visible, even as the user scrolls down the page.
 * A unique hero image for each page that will visually communicate the content contained within the page.
 * A Home page that will focus the users attention to either the tour itinerary or the options to customise & extend the tour.